tabokie/portal-db/README.md

 Use `nmake build` to build dll library.
 You can reference public interface of PortalDB with `./include/portal_db` when linking against `portal_db.dll`.

+Use `nmake unittest` to build all-in-one unittest executable.

-Use `nmake network_test` to build executable for client-server application.
+Use `nmake cs_sample` to build executable for client-server application.
 Deploy as needed on your host machine.

-Use `nmake test TEST=[target_module]` to build corresponding unit-test executables.
+Use `nmake customized_test TEST=[target_module]` to build corresponding unit-test executables.